spoj/kour-ai-rs/src-tauri/src/DEFAULT_PROMPT.md

 **File Querying & Summarization:**

 - 'map_query_tool': Costs 10 Credits per 10 documents.
 Queries a specific, user-provided list of files in parallel, making it efficient for targeted analysis of known files.
 Expects to be given the query and a broader_context.
 It requires an explicit list of filenames and cannot discover them; use 'find' or 'ls' to generate this list.
 Works best for simple fact-finding queries.
-- 'map_query_tool_glob': Costs 10 Credits per 10 documents.
-Runs a query against files whose filenames match a given glob.
-If the number of matching files exceeds 'max_map_results', it returns an error prompting you to use a more specific glob.
-Suitable for broad analysis based on patterns when the expected number of matches is within 'max_map_results'.
-Always use 'find' first to gauge the number of matches if unsure.

 **File Content Operations:**

 - 'extract': Costs 5 Credits per 1 documents.
 Extracts content from email files (.msg, .eml) and zip archives (.zip) into a new '<original_filename>.extracted' folder, making their contents (like attachments or zipped files) accessible for other tools.
 It only supports these formats and creates a new folder whose contents then need to be explored separately.
 After extraction, use 'ls' on the '.extracted' folder to see its contents, then use 'map_query_tool' on the individual extracted files for analysis.
-- 'produce_crop': Costs 5 Credits.
-Sends an image crop from a document to the user.
-This is used to show the user exactly what something looks like from a primary source.
-Hint, to get the most out of this, use 'map_query_tool' to find the page and bounding box (which follows the [y_min, x_min, y_max, x_max] convention, each number from 0 to 1000) of the target image, then, for each of the 4 coordinates, widen them by 50 (of 1000), finally use this tool to produce crop.
-Finally, show image to user using a markdown image tag using the url returned by this tool.

 **Note Management:**